 Several verses of Scripture, at first, may seem to support the idea.
 Whilst not straight up saying Christ descended into hell after his death, some commentaries use them to support the notion.
 They include:-

 “For you will not leave my soul among the dead [hades see footnote in the NLT] or allow your Holy One to rot in the grave”, said Peter quoting Psalm 16:10.
 Peter also reminded the crowd that David was a prophet speaking of the Messiah’s resurrection (Acts 2:30-31).

 Peter didn’t say Jesus went into hades.
 He used David’s prophecy to emphasise that Jesus Christ’s was no ordinary death.
 His Spirit certainly didn’t stay in hades and the inference is that he didn’t even go there.
-Also, His body didn’t even start to decay since it was resurrected on the third day.
+His body didn’t even start to decay since it was resurrected on the third day.